darshit-shah/smartfilter/README.md

 ```

-Very first answer is, it internally uses another module named "node-database-connectors" for converting sepcified JSON to relevant database specific query (Right now it supports mysql, elasticsearch and google-big-query).
+Also, it internally uses another module called "node-database-connectors" for converting sepcified JSON to relevant database specific query (Right now it supports mysql, elasticsearch and google-big-query).
+So whatever database it is, either it is mysql, elasticsearch or google-big-query.
+You don't need to learn how to write query in for respective database.
+Only thing you need to learn is "How to use node-cross-filter" to get desired output.
+And I guess it is damn simple, isn't it?

-But as you know there are other ORMs also available in market then why should you use "node-cross-filter"?
+Later.